python/cpython/Doc/library/csv.rst

 .. class:: DictReader(f, fieldnames=None, restkey=None, restval=None, \
                       dialect='excel', *args, **kwds)

-   Create an object that operates like a regular reader but maps the information in each row to an :mod:`OrderedDict <collections.OrderedDict>` whose keys are given by the optional *fieldnames* parameter.
+   Create an object which operates like a regular reader but maps the information read into a dict whose keys are given by the optional *fieldnames* parameter.

    The *fieldnames* parameter is a :term:`sequence`.
 If *fieldnames* is omitted, the values in the first row of file *f* will be used as the fieldnames.
-Regardless of how the fieldnames are determined, the ordered dictionary preserves their original ordering.
+Regardless of how the fieldnames are determined, the dictionary preserves their original ordering.

    If a row has more fields than fieldnames, the remaining data is put in a list and stored with the fieldname specified by *restkey* (which defaults